Circumcision in Africa: South Africa

 The male circumcision rate in South Africa is estimated to be 44.7%.
+However, medical organisations in South Africa do not recommend it.
+Black South Africans are more likely to be circumcised than those who are Coloured, Indian or White, where the rate is under 25%.
+Circumcision is much more common among older men than younger men.

 In some South African ethnic groups, circumcision has roots in several belief systems, and is performed most of the time on teenage boys:

 The young men in the eastern Cape belong to the Xhosa ethnic group for whom circumcision is considered part of the passage into manhood. ...
 A law was recently introduced requiring initiation schools to be licensed and only allowing circumcisions to be performed on youths aged 18 and older.
 But Eastern Cape provincial Health Department spokesman Sizwe Kupelo told Reuters news agency that boys as young as 11 had died.
 Each year thousands of young men go into the bush alone, without water, to attend initiation schools.
 Many do not survive the ordeal.

 According to one article, as of December 2015, 10 million men have undergone voluntary circumcision in East and Southern Africa. since 2008.

 In 2017, celebrities were recruited to launch the "man up" campaign to encourage more men to get circumcised.

 South Africa refuses infant circumcisions, but with mixed reception.
 Additionally, they have boycotted "Do-It-Yourself" Circumcision devices, but only the ones made in Israel which was part of an already-existing boycott of Israel.